+12.11 The following provisions apply:

+12.11.1 If at any time the Connection Point is De-energised for a continuous period exceeding 6 months, then the Company may (at any time thereafter while the Connection Point is De-energised, and having due regard to all the circumstances) give notice to the Customer that the Company considers that the Maximum Import Capacity and/or Maximum Export Capacity is no longer required.
+Such notice must refer to the Company's right to reduce the Maximum Import Capacity and/or Maximum Export Capacity to zero if there is not a continuing need for the capacity, and must invite the Customer to provide its justification for the continued need for the capacity (in writing) within 30 Working Days.
+Such notice from the Company must also inform the Customer that use of system charges will apply if the Maximum Import Capacity and/or Maximum Export Capacity are maintained, and that the Customer must (unless it is itself the Registrant) have an active supply contract (and power purchase contract, if there is an export capacity) to enable the Registrant to recover those use of system charges from the Customer.

+12.11.2 Where the Company (having taken into account any representations and alternative proposals received from the Customer within the period referred to in Clause 12.11.1) considers that there is not a continuing need for the Maximum Import Capacity and/or Maximum Export Capacity, then the Company may by 10 Working Days' notice to the Customer and (save where the Customer has within that period referred the matter to the Authority pursuant to the Act, and pending determination by the Authority) thereafter reduce the Maximum Import Capacity and/or Maximum Export Capacity to zero and notify the Customer accordingly.

+12.11.3 Where the Company has not reduced the Maximum Import Capacity and/or Maximum Export Capacity to zero in light of representations from the Customer under Clause 12.11.2 (or pending determination by the Authority), then use of system charges in respect of the connection shall apply from the first day of the month following expiry of the notice under Clause 12.11.2 (to be billed to the Registrant).

-12.11A If at any time the Connection Point is De-energised for a continuous period exceeding 6 months, then the Company may (at any time thereafter while the Connection Point is De-energised, and having due regard to all the circumstances) give notice to the Customer that it considers that the connection is no longer required and request that the Customer responds in writing within 30 Working Days.
+12.11.4 If at any time the Connection Point is De-energised for a continuous period exceeding 12 months, then the Company may (at any time thereafter while the Connection Point is De-energised, and having due regard to all the circumstances) give notice to the Customer that the Company considers that the connection is no longer required and request that the Customer responds in writing within 30 Working Days.
 Such notice must refer to the Company’s right to Disconnect the Connection Point if it is not reasonable in all the circumstances for the Company to maintain it.

-12.11B Where the Company (having taken into account any representations and alternative proposals received from the Customer within the period referred to in Clause 12.11A) reasonably considers that the Company is not required under the Act to maintain the connection in respect of the Premises, then the Company may (save where the Customer has referred the matter to the Authority pursuant to the Act, and pending determination by the Authority) give notice to the Customer in compliance with section 17(3) of the Act and thereafter Disconnect the Connection Point thereby terminating this Agreement.
+12.11.5 Where the Company (having taken into account any representations and alternative proposals received from the Customer within the period referred to in Clause 12.11.1) reasonably considers that the Company is not required under the Act to maintain the connection in respect of the Premises, then the Company may (save where the Customer has referred the matter to the Authority pursuant to the Act, and pending determination by the Authority) give notice to the Customer in compliance with section 17(3) of the Act and thereafter Disconnect the Connection Point thereby terminating this Agreement.